CFOPublishing/wp-advanced-ga-tracking/README.md

 Note: *You must already have your Google Analytics code active on page.*

-This plugin is not yet compatable with Google's Universal Analytics, but soon will be.
+This plugin is not yet compatible with Google's Universal Analytics, but soon will be.

 == Frequently Asked Questions ==